-A simple sweet glaze will make your ham taste amazing.
+A simple sweet glaze like this simple-yet-delicious recipe will take your store-bought ham from good to great.

 In a small saucepan, combine sugar, brandy, and mustard.
 Bring to a boil over medium; cook until glaze is thick and syrupy, 3 minutes.
 (To store, refrigerate, up to 2 days.
 Reheat before using.)